BeatrizHerculano/eslint-config-armirage/README.md

 }
 ```

-There are several rules in the eslint:recommended ruleset that Armirage does set.
-Rules we feel are better handled on a case for case basis.
+There are several rules in the eslint:recommended ruleset that Armirage does not set.
+Rules we opinion on.
 You might want to enforce these rules in your project for a more complete implementation.

 // .eslintrc.json
 ```json